 The base and cover of the high pressure section of the cylinder are bolted together by large stud bolts (or studs).
 In order to obtain the proper stress in each of these bolts, they must be tightened sufficiently to stretch them a definite amount.
-The correct method to obtain this stretch is described in Supplement No. 102, Rev. 2.
 The cylinder joint faces are finished to make a tight joint under the standard hydrostatic and steam tests with the faces dry and metal to metal.
-When assembling the machine for operation triple boiled linseed oil should be used on the joint faces.
-In addition a sealing groove is provided in the joint face, into which sealing compound can be injected in case leaks develop after periods of operation.
+When assembling the machine for operation, triple boiled linseed oil should be used on the joint faces.
+In addition, a sealing groove is provided in the joint face, into which sealing compound can be injected in case leaks develop after periods of operation.